Imagination Station Science Museum

-Imagination Station Science & History Museum is an interactive museum located in downtown Wilson, North Carolina at 224 Nash Street SE.
+Imagination Station Science Museum is an interactive museum located in downtown Wilson, North Carolina at 224 Nash Street SE.
 It is housed in the former Wilson Federal Building which served as a post office with a federal courthouse of the United States District Court for the Eastern District of North Carolina from its construction in 1928.
 One of the former courtrooms serves as the "Science Courtroom", a classroom used for science demonstrations and history programs.